 This is an investment in them that pays off for your business.
 You’ll be able to retain those skilled and experienced team members who, meanwhile, are becoming more and more vested in the organization themselves.

 Tip: Offering your current employees specialized training and development options helps to upskill them so they’re ready for their next big opportunity when it arises.
 Giving them first dibs on all new positions and opportunities before accepting any outside resumes will drive a deeper commitment from your team members and help retain your most skilled and knowledgeable employees.

 13 Communicate larger company goals, news, and updates with the entire staff

-There’s a lot of truth in the statement “trust happens when leaders are transparent” and that certainly applies to business as well.
-Employees want to see the big picture when it comes to the company they’re supporting.
+There’s a lot of truth in the statement “trust happens when leaders are transparent, ” which certainly applies to business.
+Employees want to see the big picture regarding the company they’re supporting.
 Good, bad, or ugly, they appreciate being in the know and even more so, appreciate a leadership team who values the same.

 Tip: Whether you hold town hall meetings, global team Zoom calls, or one-on-one discussions, keeping the whole company in the loop makes employees feel like they’re a part of something bigger.

 14 Offer an incentive of paid time off